jamesonweber/online-courses/frontend/functional-architecture-in-js/Notes.md

 A monad which allows us to treat functions like data types.

 Essentially we build an AST of functions which an interpreter will then interpret and run.

+### Lenses
+Are built on functors.
+The are used to compose traversing properties of objects and functors to view or modify the data in an immutable way.

+Think about it like immutable getters and setters.